Christinathattil/Enhancing-Biomedical-Data-Generation-with-Diffusion-Mode-Synthesis/README.md

 * The capabilities of Diffusion Models for biomedical image synthesis.
 * The effectiveness of U-Net architecture in image restoration tasks.
 * The importance of quantitative metrics (FID and KID) to evaluate model performance.

-**Additional Notes**

-Qualitative results showcasing generated images are provided in the `qualitative_result.jpg` file.